 Chintzware, or chintz pottery, describes chinaware and pottery covered with a dense, all-over pattern of flowers or, less often, other objects.
 It is a form of transferware where the pattern is applied by transfer printing as opposed to the more traditional method of painting by hand.
 The color and patterns are fabulous and add character to interior decor.
 Since these patterns are transferred rather than hand painted they were more affordable than other fine china.
 As you can see, the colors and patterns are vibrant and add a lot of interest to a display.

 We were brought into this project after our client hired a wonderful local cabinet designer to enlarge, layout, and design the cabinetry.
-We helped our client chose everything else for this fabulous large master bathroom.
-As you can see, everything our client needs is in this wonderful bathroom.
+We helped our client chose everything else for this fabulous and luxurious large primary bathroom.

 We enjoyed gutting and re-designing this small home.
-Our clients are in the catering business and needed a lot more cooking and eating space than the original vacation home. space.
+Our clients are in the catering business and needed a lot more cooking and eating space than the original vacation home. space, while we also needed to learn how to get an earnings statement for our business.
 Getting rid of walls allowed for more much prep space.

 In addition, the wall mounted television made of really good quality materials that can be viewed from the banquet.
-We added a full bathroom for the master bedroom and modified the hall bathroom which doubles as a powder room While designing the interior we took the exterior into consideration by making the front symmetrical.
+We added a full bathroom for the master bedroom and modified the hall bathroom which doubles as a powder room.
+We’re also thinking of hiring a plumbing contractor to know when to replace a water heater in our bathroom and as well as about the other plumbing problems such as clogged drains, Faulty sewer line, leaky faucets and pipes, low water pressure, and a running toilet.

 Before they carry out any work, interior designers meet clients to discuss their requirements.
-They look at the existing space, take measurements and discuss clients’ views on the look, feel and function of the area, you can see it in many buildings..
+They look at the existing space, take measurements and discuss clients’ views on the look, feel and function of the area, you can see it in many buildings.
+It is during this meeting when designers recommend flooring materials, painting colors, styles and design for Entryway Doors, and so much more.
 Designers provide clients with a statement summarizing their requirements and then prepare and submit initial recommendations in the form of sketches or written proposals.
 When clients have approved their proposals, designers can move to the detailed design stage.

 We are so happy to report that our clients’ condo was chosen by Main Line Today Magazine to be featured in the November 2016 issue.
 Our clients brought us into this project at the very beginning so we were able to work alongside of Pohlig, the developer of Athertyn at the Haverford Reserve in Haverford, Pennsylvania.
 Our clients have an extensive vintage poster collection which became the focal point of the interior design.
 Here is a link to the Main Line Today article Photography by Tessa Marie Images